lubeda/EspHoMaTriXv2/README.md

 - **Everybody** who has fun by using this software
 - **Everybody** who found bugs/issues and reported them!

-  **Contact me if I missed to mention your contribution**
+  **Contact me if I missed mentioning your contribution**

 ## Special thanks to all sponsors

-As of the 6.1.2024 there were only five of them. 😿
+As of the 6/1/2024 there were only five of them. 😿